Great to have you here, Rushland Boy, the fastest three hours in media.

 I mean, it's not just about whether Donald Trump has changed American politics.

-The people have changed American politic politics.
+The people have changed American politics.

-As long as Donald Trump is a protest vote, as long as he irritates elites, as long as he bucks the establishment, as long as he takes orthodoxy of either Party and turns it over on its head, he will continue to get a lot of support among the American public.
+As long as Donald Trump is a protest vote, as long as he irritates elites, as long as he bucks the establishment, as long as he takes orthodoxy of either party and turns it over on its head, he will continue to get a lot of support among the American public.

 They're sending a message.

-And it's it's gonna continue.
+And it's going to continue.

 And by the way, they're not the only ones.

-Uh all the other networks are in a similar position because they've all taken their shots at Trump.
+All the other networks are in a similar position because they've all taken their shots at Trump.

 They're trying to take Trump out.